tumashu/exwm-x/README.md

 | "C-c y"   | exwmx-sendstring-from-kill-ring |

 If exwmx-example doesn't suit for your need, just copy and paste its useful pieces to your "~/.exwm-x" file.

+<a id="org576642b"></a>

+## Issues

+1. When exwmx-xfce is enabled, header-line of floating window will dispear when move it to another workspace.

 Converted from exwm-x.el by [el2org](https://github.com/tumashu/el2org) .